UBC-MDS/DSCI-524-group-6/README.md

 ## Functions

 - **adjust_brightness(image, brightness_factor, verbose):**
   Adjusts the brightness of an image object in the form of a NumPy array.
 The `brightness_factor` parameter allows fine-tuning the brightness level.
+Returns an updated NumPy array.

 - **resize_image(image, height, width, method:, verbose):**
-  This function takes an image object and adjusts the image to have the inputted dimensions using the selected method.
+  This function takes a Numpy array image object and adjusts the image to have the inputted dimensions using the selected method.
+Returns an updated NumPy array.

 - **transform_image(image, method, direction, verbose):**
-  Transforms an image object based on the specified method and direction.
+  Transforms a NumPy array image object based on the specified method and direction.
 Options include "rotate" or "flip", allowing users to orient images as needed.
+Returns an updated NumPy array.

 - **apply_filter(image, method, degree, verbose):**
   Applies a filter to an image object in the form of a NumPy array.
 Users can choose from filter methods and adjust the degree of filtering to achieve the desired visual effect.
+Returns an updated NumPy array.

 ## Python Ecosystem Integration